Where is The Kartrite Resort & Indoor Waterpark?

-Room Tour and Review at the Kartrite
+The Kartrite Resort Room Tour and Review

 Walking out of the elevator and through the hallway to our room, I was excited.
 I loved the color scheme of the carpeting in the hallway and expected the room to blow me away.
 The room was clean, which is most important to us, but the room itself and its decor was basic.

-Other Rooms Available at the Kartrite
+Other Rooms Available at The Kartrite Resort

 We had a standard double queen hotel room but the resort also offers balcony and patio rooms, as well as suites.